 Cybersecurity needs active management awareness, attention, buy-in and involvement.
 The consequences of attacks simply are too important, no digital transformation projects can succeed without it and on the level of personal data protection the stakes have become too high.

-Fortunately, cybersecurity is becoming a board-level issue – at least, so the Cybersecurity Trends 2019 report from TÜV Rheinland seemed to indicate.
+Fortunately, cybersecurity and cyber resilience are becoming a board-level issue – at least, so the Cybersecurity Trends 2019 report from TÜV Rheinland seemed to indicate.
 Yet, there is another reason for management to pay even more attention to security and especially to an area that concerns them.
 In fact, C-level executives are increasingly the targets of cyber crime.
 It’s one of the findings from the Verizon 2019 Data Breach Investigations Report (DBIR), the twelfth consecutive edition of the report.

 Social engineering attacks with financial motivation and the C-suite